Bedxxe/metagenomics/_episodes/05-assembly.md

 ~~~
 {: .output}

-Now if we call megahit at the command line it wont be any error,
+Now if we call megahit at the command line it won't be any error,
 instead a long help will be displayed at our screen.
 ~~~
 megahit